Projects

 Mitewekan

-The research collaboration will be driven by Indigenous ways of knowing and doing, interwoven with Western science, to improve heart health outcomes in Indigenous peoples.
-The joint undertaking will support the CHF Alliance’s goals and CANet’s expanded mandate regarding Indigenous engagement.
-Ongoing efforts are being made toward securing additional partnerships for the expansion of the research collaboration.
+The research collaboration will be is being driven by Indigenous ways of knowing and doing, interwoven with Western science, to improve heart health outcomes in Indigenous peoples.
+The joint undertaking will supportsupports the Brain-Heart Interconnectome and CHF Alliance’s goals regarding Indigenous engagement.

 LAND ACKNOWLEDGEMENT